SpudGunMan/meshing-around/README.md

 # comma separated list of codes (e.g., SAME,FIPS,ZIP) trigger local alert.
 # find your SAME https://www.weather.gov/nwr/counties
 mySAME = 053029,053073

+# To use other country services enable only a single optional serivce

 enableGBalerts = False # use UK.gov for alert source
+enableDEalerts = False # Use DE Alert Broadcast Data see template for filters
 ```

 #### NOAA EAS